 For age exempt patients (under 16 years of age or 60 years of age and over), there is no requirement to capture a signature for exemption from prescription charges and so only age exempt tokens that also capture a signature for collection of a Schedule 2 or 3 item should be sent to the NHSBSA.

 All other tokens (non-age exempt and charge paid) must be sent to the NHSBSA as normal.

 |Exemptions||Prescription contains a Schedule 2 or 3 CD||Prescription does not contain a Schedule 2 or 3 CD|

-|Send 'signed Schedule 2 or 3 CD collected' token to NHSBSA||Send 'signed Schedule 2 or 3 CD collected'/'signed exemption or charge paid' token to NHSBSA||Send 'signed exemption or charge paid' signed token to NHSBSA|
+|Send 'signed Schedule 2 or 3 CD collected' token to NHSBSA||Do not send token to NHSBSA|

+|All other exemptions and prescription charge paid||Send 'signed Schedule 2 or 3 CD collected'/'signed exemption or charge paid' token to NHSBSA||Send 'signed exemption or charge paid' signed token to NHSBSA|

 Important information about EPS updates to reflect the reclassification of pregabalin and gabapentin.

 The roll out of controlled drugs in EPS for EMIS begins on 25 March 2019.
 The roll out for TPP SystmOne and Vision is now complete.